 - Rolls are wider or narrower than before

-- The amount of rolls to be handled has changed and the material flow needs to be improved to avoid bottlenecks
+- The number of rolls to be handled has changed and the material flow needs to be improved to avoid bottlenecks

-- The quality of package needs to be improved to avoid, moisture damage for example
+- The quality of packaging needs to be improved to avoid moisture damage, for example

-- The production capacity needs to be improved by minimizing disruptions and improving runnability.
+- The production capacity needs to be improved by minimizing disruptions and improving runability.

 - Improvements in automation level and reducing manual operations, e.g. by adding robots

-- PLC update (when there are no spares available to old PLC), including the user interface update (PC or Touch Panel).
+- PLC update (when there are no spares available for the old one(s)), including the user interface update (PC or Touch Panel).
 For example, new diagnostics can be added to speed up problem-solving in the old machinery.